 - Office Location: Davis Hall, Rm 105B

-Justin Wyatt is associate director of the Harrington School of Communication and Media and assistant professor in Communication Studies and Film/Media.
+Justin Wyatt is associate director of the Harrington School of Communication and Media and associate professor in Communication Studies and Film/Media.

 Wyatt comes to URI from working in the media industries for such companies as NBCUniversal, Viacom and the ABC TV Network.
 He was responsible for leading primary research initiatives for such networks as E!, CMT, Style Network, G4, FEARnet, and selected digital properties.

 Prior to his years in television and media research, Wyatt was an Associate Professor & Director of Graduate Studies at the University of Arizona, Department of Media Arts.
 He was born in the United Kingdom and raised in Canada.
 He became a citizen of the USA in 2002.

 Media industries; Media Market Research & Methodologies; Production Studies; Textual Analysis; Reception Studies; LGBTQ Media

 - Ph.D and M.A., Film and Television, University of California, Los Angeles

 - B.A., Economics, University of British Columbia